KainosSoftwareLtd/vision-processing-web-tool/README.md

       a.
 It might be slow loading the login page.

+5. If you want to change the tool and upload to your own repository (currently you have read access only), there a few steps you will need to take.

-5. The first thing you need to do in the virtual machine is set up your ssh key for your github account.
+      a.Set up your ssh key for your github account.
 Here&#39;s how to [generate the key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) and [add it to your account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)

-      a.
+      b.
 Or you can do it any other way your familiar with!

+Only do step six if your not using the VM (its already cloned!)

 6. Now that that&#39;s set up you can clone the repo into the virtual machine (in the command line!)